syncfusion-content/blazor-docs/blazor/range-selector/tool-tip.md

 ---
 layout: post
 title: Tooltip in Blazor Range Selector Component | Syncfusion
-description: Checkout and learn here all about Tooltip in Syncfusion Blazor Range Selector component and much more.
+description: Checkout and learn here all about tooltip in Syncfusion Blazor Range Selector component and much more.
 platform: Blazor
 control: Range Selector
 documentation: ug